Rooftop solar project – reducing the University’s carbon footprint

 Operational hours

 Operational hours are 8am to 5pm on all academic buildings and between 9am and 5pm on all residences, Monday to Friday.
-Some work may be undertaken out with these hours, however advance notice will be provided ahead of these occasions.
+Some work may be undertaken outwith these hours, however, advance notice will be provided ahead of these occasions.

 Impact

-The works will be mainly focussed on the rooftop spaces on all buildings and the internal plant rooms.
+The works will be mainly focused on the rooftop spaces on all buildings and the internal plant rooms.
 Scaffolding will be installed externally to provide access to these roofs and the required edge protection to provide a safe working environment.
 The contractor is highly experienced in installing these systems and will strive to ensure that any disruption is kept to a minimum.
 Precautions and actions are in place to ensure that the impact in terms of noise is kept to a minimum.

 Contact